What to Know After Receiving A Breast Cancer Diagnosis

-This year marks our 6th year of taking part in Paint the Wall Pink, an annual event where Blue Cross NC employees, volunteers and breast cancer survivors travel to Charlotte to make their mark on Charlotte Motor Speedway.
+For years we’ve taken part in Paint the Wall Pink, an annual event where Blue Cross and Blue Shield of North Carolina (Blue Cross NC) employees, volunteers and breast cancer survivors travel to Charlotte to make their mark on Charlotte Motor Speedway.

 During the event, we transform the pit wall into a pink masterpiece to promote breast cancer awareness and proactive screenings.

 However, the event isn’t all about painting the pit wall.
 Another large part is hearing from breast cancer survivors on their journey and how they can live fearless through their diagnosis.
-This year, we had the joy of hearing from Blue Cross NC employee, Robin Miller.
-As a ten-year survivor, she reflected on her time going through treatment and the difficulty she had with sharing her story.
-Now, those fears are gone and she sees how she can help others who are struggling with breast cancer.
+Blue Cross NC employee Robin Miller, a 10-year survivor, reflected on her time going through treatment and the difficulty she had with sharing her story.
+Now, those fears are gone, and she sees how she can help others who are struggling with breast cancer.

 We are inspired by stories like Robin’s and also want to help those who have been or know someone who has been, recently diagnosed with breast cancer.
 We know this can be a confusing time with a lot of things to figure out and terminology to navigate.
 To help you make sense of it all, we’ve compiled a list of some of the most common associated breast cancer terms that can serve as a guide to complicated conversations.